cunarist/app-template/README.md

 ...
 ```

 `StreamBuilder` listens to a stream from `viewmodelUpdateBroadcaster` from `bridge/wrapper.dart` module.
-For better performance, it only listens to events with `dataAddress` of a specific value.
+For better performance, it only listens to events with `itemAddress` of a specific value.
 In other words, the builder gets notified only when the viewmodel item that it is interested in is changed.

 And then you have a Rust function.